aman5319/pricebaba_scraper_tv/README.md

-4. For runing the spider
+4. For runing the spider // To scrap all TV details from PriceBaba

     1. ```
        scrapy crawl tvSpider